ljmerza/tinybeans_clone/docs/adrs/0001-circle-invite-flow.md

 ## Alternatives Considered
 - **Immediate auto-join for existing users**: Rejected to preserve explicit consent and auditability.
-- **Email-only invites with manual onboarding**: Rejected; does not satisfy usability goals or username support.
+- **Dual-identifier invites (username or email)**: Rejected to keep identity consistent and avoid reintroducing username behaviors removed elsewhere.
 - **Deferring modernization to a future release**: Rejected because invite usability is foundational for circle adoption and future features rely on these enhancements.